linode/docs/docs/guides/quick-answers/linux/linux-mount-smb-share/index.md

 ## Mount a Share Automatically At Boot

-Remounting the CIFS share every time you restart the server would be annoying.
-You can set your server up to automatically remount the share every time you restart it using the following steps.
-Make sure that the share is currently unmounted.
+Remounting the SMB share every time you restart the server can be tedious.
+You can instead set your server up to automatically remount the share every time you restart it using the following steps.
+Before starting these steps, make sure that the share is currently unmounted.

 1. Open the `/etc/fstab` file in your preferred text editor.
 This file contains configurations that the server uses on reboot to reconnect to shares (among other things).
 There are columns for the file system, mount point, type, and options.